wfcooke/spear_decadal_predictions/README.md

-Feb.
-2024 - Documentation from Fanrong Zeng
+Last updated Feb.
+2025

 # Step-by-step guide to running SPEAR decadal prediction experiments

 Real-time decadal predictions are conducted annually at GFDL SD division.
 Each year by the end of February, the predictions are made and sent to [WMO Lead Centre for Interannual to Decadal Prediction](https://hadleyserver.metoffice.gov.uk/wmolc/), an operational service that provides annually-updated multi-model decadal predictions.
-This article lists the commands to run the GFDL decadal predictions initialized from January 2024 with the SPEAR_LO model.

-## Download and process JRA55 data
+## Download JRA-3Q data

-#### Edit jra55/env.csh
-Edit the `jra55/env.csh` file to specify the raw data `$infilesDir` and work directory `$work_dir`for the JRA55 data.

-#### Download surface pressure data
-Go to https://rda.ucar.edu/datasets/ds628.0/dataaccess/ and click on data access.
-Scroll down to find the JRA-55 6-Hourly Model Resolution Surface Analysis Fields.
-Make sure to select converted files to download the netcdf format files.

-Move downloaded data to `$infilesDir` specified in `jra55/env.csh`.

-#### Download atmospheric data
-Using the same steps to download the atmospheric U, V, T, and Q data by clicking on JRA-55 6-Hourly Model Resolution Model Level Analysis Fields.

-Only GRB format data were available for the January 2024 atmospheric U, V, T, and Q data at the time of writing this guide..
-Downloaded the GRB files and used the ncl command to convert to netcdf format,
+- Edit years, and months in `download_data/` scripts and download directory location in `download_data/env.sh`.
+Currently the scripts should be run on PP/AN to download the data directly to `/archive`.
+The scripts can be run in parallel for each variable.

+- Data can be also be found at https://rda.ucar.edu/datasets/ds640.0/dataaccess/

+If necessary, grib files can be converted to netcdf files using the following command

     ncl_convert2nc theGRBfiles -e grb -l -nc4